in

 Is Pecan A Hardwood

-Room interior with dining table, chairs, hanging lights, and pecan wood flooringPecan identifies as a hardwood.
+Room with grey walls, wood flooring, chandelier and dining setPecan is identified as a hardwood.
 To the untrained eye, this can be a bit difficult to decipher.
-This distinction between softwoods and hardwoods can at times get a little bit lost in translation but to simplify it a bit, the categorization between softwoods and hardwoods isn’t actually based on the density of the wood material.
+This distinction between softwoods and hardwoods can, at times, get a little bit lost in translation, but to simplify it a bit, the categorization between softwoods and hardwoods isn’t actually based on the density of the wood material.

-As a matter of fact, it has been noted that some softwoods are as a matter of fact, harder than some known hardwoods.
-The classic example to this is comparing pine wood and balsa wood.
+It has been noted that some softwoods are harder than some known hardwoods.
+A classic example of this is comparing pine wood and balsa wood.

 Pecan Engineered Hardwood

-Living room with pecan wood flooring, ceiling lights, chairs, indoor plants, and windowsEngineered pecan hardwood is a great option for you to consider if solid wood pecan planks aren’t available in your area.
+Room with oriel window, white sofa set and wall sconcesEngineered pecan hardwood is a great option for you to consider if solid wood pecan planks aren’t available in your area.
 Although engineered pecan hardwood might initially come off as a bad thing, this isn’t necessarily the case.

 The top layer (or the layer that’s visible to the eye) is among the types of wood veneer surfaces that are 100% real and true pecan hardwood.
 There are, however, lower layers made out of wood-derived materials that support the top layer.